Gwin Oaks Elementary School

 School Mascot: Bronco

 Gwin Oaks Elementary School opened in September 1976 with 745 students.
 The school is named for the county of Gwinnett and for the beautiful oak trees on the property.
 Gwin Oaks is located at 400 Gwin Oaks Drive in Lawrenceville, Georgia.
 The school is nestled in a neighborhood bordered by the Yellow River and natural wooded areas.
 The school was built to relieve overcrowding in two elementary schools, Knight and Bethesda.
 The gymnasium was constructed in 1977.
-In fall of 1989 a two-story addition was opened to house the growing student population of Gwin Oaks.
+In the fall of 1989, a two-story addition was opened to house the growing student population of Gwin Oaks.
 A new activity building was built in 1992.
-Today, the school has 56 classrooms to serve a student population of just over 1,000 students.
+Today, the school has approximately 60 classrooms to serve a student population of just over 1,000 students.

 The oak tree was the school’s original mascot and its colors were originally green and white.
 These were selected to represent the strong heritage of the school community.
 However, in later years, the school changed its mascot and colors to align with other schools in the Brookwood Cluster.
 The school colors are now burgundy and gold to reflect the Brookwood Cluster colors and the school’s mascot is the Brookwood Bronco.
-The Oak Leaf remains the name of the annual school newsletter, paying tribute to Gwin Oaks history.

 Over the years, our school and students have earned a number of honors, including: